ReddyLab/cegs-portal/README.md

     $ docker compose up -d

+Now you must run the database migrations:

+    $ make migrate

 And start the server:

     $ npm run dev

 This will launch django and begin the tailwind CSS compiler.
 When you edit a file either server will restart.
 If you edit the project.css.tw file it will get recompiled (and the server will restart).

+## Loading sample data

+Currently there are scripts to load up the gencode gff3 files, downloadable from http://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_38/gencode.v38.annotation.gff3.gz and http://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.annotation.gff3.gz.
+There's an additional script for loading some wgCERES data (the data is not currently publicly available but will probably become so in the future).

+To load the gencode data download the files and edit the "loaddata" section of the Makefile to point at their location on your system.
+Comment out the `load_wgceres_data.sh` line.
+Then run `make loaddata`.
+Loading both gencode data sets will take quite a while -- close to an entire day.

 ## Basic Commands